 Finally, the last leg of our trip, we drove to Sonoma and went zip lining in the Redwood Forest, which was a total blast.
 Did you know Redwoods easily bend because of their shallow root system?

-Cline Cellars is very kid-friendly, with a museum and bird zoo on site.
-Our kids went off exploring while we did a tasting.
+Cline Cellars is very kid-friendly, with a museum and a bird zoo on site.
+We had no problem letting our teens head off to explore while we did a tasting.

-If you're thinking about a California road trip, just do it!
-I can't recommend it highly enough!
-Visit the Sonoma County Tourism websites to get more ideas.
-Sign up for their newsletters so you can plan your vacation around the special events in both areas.
+If you're thinking about a California road trip, just do it.
+I can't recommend it highly enough.
+Visit the Sonoma County Tourism website to get ideas for itineraries.
+You can sign up for the newsletter, too.

 Have you ever taken a long road trip?
 Where did you go?
-I'd love to get ideas for our next one.
+I'd love to get ideas!